10/27/2023

 Mattias Hankeberg

-I think that we should get back to 5, 5.5, as we've commented before.
-This is the way we should go.
+I think that we should get back to five, five and a half.
+As we've commented before, this is the way we should go.
 I think it's at this stage with the market situation that we see that will impact top line.
-We are still optimistic for next year, but I think it's wiser to speak about the ambition over time than to tie that number to a specific year.
+We're still optimistic for next year, but I think it's wiser to speak about the ambition over time than to tie that number to a specific year.

 speaker

 Yeah.
-OK.
-OK.
+Okay.
+Okay.
 Thank you.
 Thanks.
 That's all for me.

 speaker